 NAWA Technologies has revealed NAWA Racer, a particular concept of electric motorcycle that surprises with its autonomy.
 It is able to travel up to 300 kilometers on a single charge with a battery of just 9 kW.

-If you like this electric motorcycle, and there is something, wait before rushing to find out where to buy it.
-Because, unfortunately, at the moment, it is not in its plans to market the vehicle.
 It is a concept developed by the French company founded in 2013 and based in Rousset in the Bouches-du-Rhône, which specializes in supercapacitors, based on carbon nanotubes.

 To demonstrate the effectiveness of its technology, the company created this superb electric motorcycle, which is equipped with a hybrid power system combining a set of 0.1 kWh ultracapacitors with a 9 kWh lithium-ion battery.
 NAWA Technologies ensures that the NAWACap ultracapacitors are capable of recovering between 80 and 90% of the energy produced during braking, which makes it possible to be satisfied with such a modest lithium-ion battery.

 Among its features, this motorcycle has an electric motor of 99 hp and will make the 0 to 100 km/h “in less than three seconds.”
 It reaches 160 km/h of top speed, and its performance does not depend on the state of charge of the battery, as in some electric cars.
-Put the icing on the cake the fact that the battery is easily interchangeable.
+Putting the icing on the cake is the fact that the battery is easily interchangeable.

 The NAWACap package recharges in just two minutes, and the entire battery can be charged at 80% in one hour even from a household power supply thanks to an innovative rapid charging mode that takes advantage of supercapacitors.
 With this battery, we would have about 180 km of autonomy, but the incursion of the 0.1 kW capacitance increases this autonomy to 300 km, as long as the braking energy is reused.